 - Brighten it up.
 Try adding a splash of lemon juice to the dressing for an even tangier flavor.

-⏲️How to Make Vinegar Coleslaw
+⏲️How to Make Vinegar Slaw

-STEP 1 - Prep the Veggies
+Prep the Veggies

-The first step is to thinly slice the cabbage and onion and shred the carrots.
+Thinly slice the cabbage and onion and shred the carrots.
 Make sure everything is uniform in size so all the veggies incorporate well together!

-STEP 2 - Make the Dressing
+Make the Dressing

 🥗What to Serve with Old Fashioned Coleslaw

-Corn on the cob is always top of mind but for a modern twist serve this coleslaw recipe with either our corn ribs or my gluten-free corn casserole.
+When it comes to complementary side dishes, I like blue cheese potato salad, orzo pasta salad, or rainbow potato salad.
+Corn on the cob is always top of mind, but for a modern twist, serve this vinegar coleslaw recipe with either my corn ribs or my gluten-free corn casserole.

 - If you want to cut down on prep time, you can use a bag of coleslaw mix which includes cabbage and carrots.
 You will just need to add the onion yourself!